Jenna Sudds: 44th Parliament

 Sudds was appointed to serve as the Parliamentary Secretary to the Minister of Women, Gender Equality, and Youth by Prime Minister Justin Trudeau on December 3, 2021.
-Sudds sits on the Standing Committee on the Status of Women as a voting member.
+Sudds sat on the Standing Committee on the Status of Women as a voting member from December 1, 2021 through September 25, 2023.

-Throughout her tenure, Sudds has seconded, voted in favour of, and passed legislation advancing women's rights, affordable housing, and worker's rights.
+Throughout her tenure, Sudds has seconded and voted in favour of legislation which sought to advance women's rights, affordable housing, and worker's rights.
 She supported legislation to ban the practice of conversion therapy, which passed the House of Commons in a unanimous vote.
-She has pushed for economic reforms to strengthen Canada's technology sector, particularly semiconductor fabrication and critical mineral development.
+She is a strong supporter of economic actions to strengthen Canada's technology sector, particularly semiconductor fabrication and critical mineral development.

 In foreign policy, she has supported sanctions against Russian political leaders and oligarchs in response to the 2022 Russian invasion of Ukraine, and sanctions against Iran following the Mahsa Amini protests.
-She concurred with a report by the House of Commons Standing Committee on Foreign Affairs and International Development which called for dialogue between "the Tibetan people and the government of the People's Republic of China with a view to enabling Tibet to exercise genuine autonomy within the framework of the Chinese constitution."

-After the 2022 Russian invasion of Ukraine, Sudds was sanctioned by government of the Russian Federation after the Canadian government sanctioned many Russian officials close to Vladimir Putin over the Ukrainian invasion.
+After the Russian invasion of Ukraine, Sudds, like many other Canadian Parliamentarians, was sanctioned by government of Russia after the Canadian government sanctioned many Russian officials close to Vladimir Putin over his Ukrainian invasion.